anvaka/pm/README.md

 or [VivaGraph](https://github.com/anvaka/VivaGraphJS) both should be able to provide interactive layout.

-If you have an interesting graph but don't have javascript experience, please feel free to reach out to me and I'll try to make visualization for you (my email is `anvaka@gmail.com`).
+If you have an interesting graph but don't have JavaScript experience, please feel free to reach out to me and I'll try to make visualization for you (my email is `anvaka@gmail.com`).